mayankjha-purdue/mgmt590-assignment3-streamlit/README.md

 ## Outline

-- Part 1 - Question Answering using NLP Transformers
+- Part 1 - About Streamlit

 - Part 2 - Getting to know the Python Flask framework